Plaid Cymru: Aims

-While Wales remains a member of the United Kingdom, Plaid Cymru want to see further powers devolved from the UK Government to Wales, including: broadcasting and communication powers, devolution of the Crown Estate, welfare and rail.
+While Wales remains part of the United Kingdom, Plaid Cymru want to see further powers devolved from the UK Government to Wales, including: broadcasting and communication powers, devolution of the Crown Estate, welfare and rail.

 The party opposes nuclear power and nuclear weapons (including the UK's Trident nuclear weapons programme).

 The party also favours lowering the voting age to 16 years old.
-The voting age has already been lowered to include 16 and 17-year-olds for both Senedd elections and local elections in Wales since 2020, but not for UK general elections or police and crime commissioner elections where the minimum voting age for both is 18-years-old.
+The voting age has already been lowered to include 16- and 17-year-olds for both Senedd elections and local elections in Wales since 2020, but not for UK general elections or police and crime commissioner elections: 18 is the minimum voting age for both of these.

 Plaid Cymru supports making social care "free at the point of need".

+In 2021, Plaid Cymru's policies in its co-operation agreement with Welsh Labour included: